DJ-Dingo/pibooth-lcd-display/README.rst

 * 1 Raspberry Pi 3 Model B (or higher)
 * 1 LCD-screen **Hitachi HD44780 controller** with I2c (PCF8574, or MCP23008 or MCP23017)
-* _ Or just wire through GPIO.
+* _ Or just wire through GPIO 4 or 8 bit.
 We recommend using a LCD-screen with an I2c as it uses less wire (only 4) and is faster and more stable.
 * 1 I2c safe Bi-directional Logic Level Converter (Only necessary when you use LCD with I2c)
 * 2 Potentiometers: 10K Ohms.
 (R1/R2) (**Only when using GPIO**)
 * _ R1: Potentiometer can be substituted with and resistors.